CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language used for front-end web development

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+1. Backup and Recovery 2.
+Version Control 3.
+Collaboration and Teamwork

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+When you fork a repository on GitHub, you create a personal copy of that repository under your GitHub account.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+When you clone a repository in Git, you create a copy of the repository on your computer.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+It is a way for developers to propose changes they've made in their own forked repository to be merged into the original repository.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It is a chronological record of all the changes made to a Git repository over time

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+It means to upload the changes you made in your Git repository to GitHub.

 ## Question 14

 What is Github?

-A place for us to store and share our code.
+It is a central hub for developers to collaborate on software development projects

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+It refers to the process of saving the changes you've made to the files in your local repository.

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+Visual Studio Code

 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+It is for providing context and documentation about the changes made in a commit.

 ## Question 18

 Where can I look to find help with Git?

-The Git Cheatsheet!
+Git's Official Documentation, Git YouTube Channels, GitHub Help